kundan-sv/cafe-hop/README.md

 Cafe Hop is designed to provide an interactive café discovery experience through maps, reviews, ratings,friend and community feedback.

 The app detects the user’s live location and displays nearby cafés on an interactive map.
+Users can open navigation and directions for selected cafés from their current location.
 Users can open café details, write reviews, view ratings, and explore popular menu items mentioned by other users.

 The project combines:
 - mobile app development